samwda/sam-scroll-master/README.md

   Manage which user roles and devices experience this effect.
 - **Custom Content Support**
   Works seamlessly with all post types and custom content.
+- **Accessibility**: Fully respects `prefers-reduced-motion` media query.
+If a user has requested reduced motion in their system settings, the smooth scroll will not activate, preserving native browser behavior.

 ---